 That’s All for Now

-So there you have it: 11 YouTube cooking channels that will provide you with hours of entertainment, drooling, and hopefully a few ideas for what you want to cook next.
+So there you have it: a collection of YouTube cooking channels that will provide you with hours of entertainment, drooling, and hopefully a few ideas for what you want to cook next.

 Don’t see your favorite YouTube chef or cooking channel?
 Let us know in the comments below!